outscale/osc-sdk-c/CONTRIBUTING.md

 SDK itself is generated from Outscale's [COGNAC](https://github.com/outscale-mgo/COGNAC).

-Other contributions like examples and tests are welcome!
+Other contributions like examples, issue and tests are welcome!